Windows Installer, Java Installer, Freeware Installer

-Project Options Dialog This tab allows you to specify how to store the paths inside the project file.
+This tab allows you to define how the paths used in the project are handled.

 Every file or folder you specify in the project has a source path assigned to it, which is saved in the project file.
 The path can be stored in two forms: